to8yr/to8yr/README.md

 - 👀 I’m interested in Structural & Mechanical Engineering, Fitness, Investing, Finance and Business.
 - 📫 How to reach me: tobyralph@icloud.com
 - ⚡ Fun fact: I'm a graduate from The University of Sheffield
+- 💬 Favorite quote: "Success is one of the possible outcomes.
+The probability is uncertain" - Elon Musk

 ![](DJI_0042.JPG)